 In large trials where women underwent either a lumpectomy with radiation or a mastectomy, there was no difference in survival-but there was in local recurrence.
-The rate of breast cancer recurring in the same breast after a mastectomy is usually very low (about 1-3%) and about 10-15% over time after lumpectomy with radiation.
-Importantly, the outcomes in either case are usually good and most women in both categories will never have to deal with breast cancer again.
+The rate of breast cancer recurring in the same breast after a mastectomy is usually very low (about 1-3%) and cumulatively perhaps about 10-15% over time after lumpectomy with radiation, but less than 1% per annum.
+Importantly, the outcomes in either case are usually good, and most women in both categories will never have to deal with breast cancer again.
 Women who choose lumpectomy have a slightly higher chance of needing treatment again, but even with mastectomy, the local recurrence rate is not zero.